truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/PrometheusApp.md

 {{< trueimage src="/images/SCALE/Login/PrometheusWebPortal.png" alt="Prometheus Web Portal" id="Prometheus Web Portal" >}}

 ## Understanding Prometheus Settings
-The following sections provide more detail explanations of the settings found in each section of the **Install Prometheus** screen.
+The following sections provide more detailed explanations of the settings found in each section of the **Install Prometheus** screen.

 ### Application Name Settings